Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - understanding
     - Color perception

+## Perishable

+- The food that is likely to decay
+    - Perishable goods such as butter, milk, fruit, and fish.

 ## Phenomenon ⭐

 - Something that happens or exists that is studied because it is hard to understand.